Although it was a challenge to get here, I am finally in Bologna. My hotel has free wifi as well as computer and printer access.

 Now that I was on this train, I started to wonder if the ticket I had purchased for the Lucca to Firenze train would work for this train.
 The train guy said my ticket was fine and told me that I had enough time to catch my train to Bologna in Florence.

-My train nightmares might not be over yet.
 There is a scheduled train strike for 24 hours set for next Sunday, the day I am scheduled to travel to Stresa.
 I am still trying to find out more information about this train strike.

 Trains can be such a wonderful way to travel in Italy when everything goes right and I am very fortunate that the horrible train explosion in Viareggio did not affect my train travel.
 Just once though, I would love to experience a stress free train travel Italy trip.
 I am starting to be too old for some of these crazy train experiences.
 Keep your fingers crossed for me that the strike is canceled.